Hotel, apartments planned for 23-story Pearl District tower

 The project went through two design advice sessions before moving to the formal review process.
 Earlier this month, the site plan and design received unanimous approval by members of the Portland Design Commission.

-That unanimous support from design commissioners was the result of the project team working closely with city staff throughout the design phases of the project, according to Casey McKenna, Otak's mixed-use studio leader who is serving as the firm's project manager for Hyatt Place and the Lawson Residences.
+That unanimous support from design commissioners was the result of the project team working closely with city staff throughout the design phases of the project, according to Casey McKenna, Otak's mixed-use studio leader who is serving as the firm's project manager for Hyatt Place and the Allison Residences.

 "We were having bi-weekly meetings during heavy design phases," McKenna said.
 "It's not often that level of collaboration occurs, but this time it happened, and it was fantastic.